Key takeaways

 - Works well for contracts spanning multiple regions involving US and EU parties

-Simple and transparent pricing structure
+Simple and transparent pricing:

 - Transparent pricing avoids pressure to cut corners on verification